REHABILITATION TECHNICIAN, K20

 Level II Code: K20B Salary Band: H

 This is the career level where employees are assigned responsibilities for a full range of activities.
-At this level employees conduct client interviews, arrange and coordinate client services and disseminate required information to vendors, clients, and staff; assists clients in completion of application; reviews applications for referral to appropriate medical vendor; provides clients with area resource referral information; dispenses information regarding rehabilitation and visual services programs and procedures; learns client interviewing techniques and receives training in policies and procedures for rehabilitation services programs.
-Additional duties include general office operations, coordinating and arranging medical procedures with client and medical vendors; generates computerized vocational evaluation and skills analysis reports as assigned; researches, gathers and assembles case records, and maintains an information system; obtains and disseminates employment information for case closure.
+At this level employees arrange and coordinate client services and disseminate required information to vendors, clients, and staff; assists clients in completion of application; provides clients with area resource referral information; dispenses information regarding rehabilitation and visual services programs and procedures; learns client application gathering techniques and receives training in policies and procedures for rehabilitation services programs.
+Additional duties include general office operations, coordinating and arranging medical procedures with client and medical vendors; send referrals for vocational evaluation and skills analysis reports as assigned; researches, gathers and assembles data for electronic case files, and maintains an information system; obtains and disseminates employment information for case closure.

-Knowledge, Skills and Abilities required at this level include those identified at Level I plus knowledge of rehabilitation and visual services programs and of interview techniques.
+Knowledge, Skills and Abilities required at this level include those identified at Level I plus knowledge of rehabilitation and visual services programs, and of agency policy and procedures.

 Education and Experience requirements at this level consist of two years of technical clerical work in a vocational rehabilitation program.

 This is the specialist level where employees are assigned advanced level work of a complex and difficult nature.
 In addition to tasks performed at Level I and II, duties will include the technical management of the caseload, i.e. gathers information for annual reviews, conducting follow-up of consumer’s progress, maintaining contact with medical, educational, personnel and/or vendors and collecting and arranging data and information.
 May act as team leader in focus work groups and may be assigned special duties as assistant to unit program manager.